Kim Il Sung: Post-war consolidation of power

 Kim transformed North Korea into what Wonjun Song and Joseph Wright consider a personalist dictatorship, where power was centralized in Kim personally.
 Kim Il Sung's cult of personality had initially been criticized by some members of the government.
-The North Korean ambassador to the USSR, Li Sangjo, a member of the Yan'an faction, reported that it had become a criminal offense to so much as write on Kim's picture in a newspaper and that he had been elevated to the status of Marx, Lenin, Mao, and Stalin in the communist pantheon.
+The North Korean ambassador to the Sovet Union, Lee Sang-jo, a member of the Yan'an faction, reported that it had become a criminal offense to so much as write on Kim's picture in a newspaper and that he had been elevated to the status of Marx, Lenin, Mao, and Stalin in the communist pantheon.
 He also charged Kim with rewriting history so it would appear as if his guerrilla faction had single-handedly liberated Korea from the Japanese, completely ignoring the assistance of the Chinese People's Volunteers.
 In addition, Li stated that in the process of agricultural collectivization, grain was being forcibly confiscated from the peasants, leading to "at least 300 suicides" and he also stated that Kim made nearly all major policy decisions and appointments himself.
 Li reported that over 30,000 people were in prison for completely unjust and arbitrary reasons which were as trivial as not printing Kim Il Sung's portrait on sufficient quality paper or using newspapers with his picture to wrap parcels.
 Grain confiscation and tax collection were also conducted with force, which consisted of violence, beatings, and threats of imprisonment.

 During the 1956 August faction incident, Kim Il Sung successfully resisted Soviet and Chinese efforts to depose him in favor of pro-Soviet Koreans or Koreans who belonged to the pro-Chinese Yan'an faction.
-In 1957, Kim directly ignored Soviet advise to step down as premier, highlighting declining Soviet influence in North Korea.
-The last Chinese troops withdrew from the country in October 1958, which is the consensus as the latest date when North Korea became effectively independent, though some scholars believe that the 1956 August incident demonstrated North Korea's independence.
+In 1956, North Korea rejected Nikita Khrushchev's program of de-Stalinization.
+Khrushchev promoted the concept of collective leadership, and the Soviet embassy in North Korea started advising Kim Il Sung to either give up his position as WPK leader or as premier.
+Kim wanted to retain both positions, but was prepared to yield one of the positions to a close ally; he recommended Choe Yong-gon to the Soviet embassy.
+However, by 1957, Kim started to advise the Soviet embassy against appointing Choe.
+Kim also proposed Kim Il, who had little political independence.
+Over the following months, Kim Il Sung and his allies Nam Il and Pak Chong-ae started investigating the degree of the demands by the Soviet embassy.
+Soviet ambassador Alexander Puzanov did not push hard on the issue of division of powers, including in a personal meeting with Kim.
+This eventually led Kim to directly ignore Soviet advice and stay on as premier.
+The Soviet Union did not intervene, highlighting declining Soviet influence in North Korea.
+The last Chinese troops withdrew from the country in October 1958, which is the consensus as the latest date when North Korea became effectively independent, though some scholars believe that the 1956 August faction incident demonstrated North Korea's independence.